 Please keep the following points in mind when requesting enrollment verification services:

 Students who wish to return to Champlain College as an undergraduate student after any separation must complete a formal application for readmission.
 Readmission allows a former degree candidate to resume a degree program.
 The process for returning is based on a student's status when they were last enrolled.
 Readmission is appropriate if you:

 All readmission applications are considered through the Registrar's Office.
 Readmission is neither automatic nor guaranteed.

 Students within the Continuing Professional Studies (CPS) division should contact their Academic Advisor.
-CPS students are not required to submit the readmission form below.
+CPS students are not required to submit the readmission form above.

 Tuition Deposit Form

 As part of the readmission process, the Tuition Deposit Form MUST be completed.
 Traditional students will not be officially allowed to register for classes until this form has been submitted.